sanskarm7/automating-physical-spam-mail-decisions/README.md

 after this, images will be scanned using OCR and the sender's details will be recorded.

-then i will reference the sender's "opt-out" form / customer solutions email saved in my MySQL db.
+then i will reference the sender's "opt-out" form / customer solutions email saved in my SQLite3 db.

 using an LLM, the form will be filled and/or an email will be sent.